-Dr. Todd Kuiken is a Senior Program Associate with the Science and Technology Innovation Program at the Woodrow Wilson International Centre for Scholars where he explores the scientific and technological frontier, stimulating discovery and bringing new tools to bear on public policy challenges that emerge as science advances.
+Dr. Todd Kuiken is a Senior Research Scholar at the Genetic Engineering & Society Center at North Carolina State University.
+Prior to that, Kuiken was a Senior Program Associate with the Science and Technology Innovation Program at the Wilson Center where he explored the scientific and technological frontier, stimulating discovery and bringing new tools to bear on public policy challenges that emerge as science advances.

-He has numerous projects evaluating and designing new research and governance strategies to proactively address the biosafety, biosecurity and environmental risks associated with synthetic biology as part of the Wilson Centre’s Synthetic Biology Project.
-In addition he is collaborating with DIYbio.org on a project to ensure safety within the rapidly expanding community of amateur biologists where he analyzes the potential biosafety and biosecurity threats associated with such a diffuse community.
-He also works with the Project on Emerging Nanotechnologies, also at the Woodrow Wilson Centre, where he focuses on public policy and the environmental health and safety aspects of nanotechnology.
+In addition, he is collaborating with DIYbio.org on a project to ensure safety within the rapidly expanding community of amateur biologists and the growing network of community laboratories.
+The initiative is analyzing and developing programs around the potential biosafety and biosecurity threats associated with such a diffuse community.
+Dr. Kuiken also managed the Project on Emerging Nanotechnologies, also at the Woodrow Wilson Center, where he focused on public policy and the environmental health and safety aspects of nanotechnology.

 Kuiken, T. DIYbio:Low Risk, High Potential.
 The Scientist, March 2013.

 Dana, G.V., Kuiken, T., Rejeski, D., Snow, A.A.
 Four steps to avoid a synthetic biology disaster.
 Nature, 483, No. 7387, 29, 2012.

 Kuiken, T. Cleaning up contaminated waste sites: Is nanotechnology the answer?
 Nano Today, 5(1), 6-8, 2010.

 Kuiken, T. Nanomedicine and ethics: is there anything new or unique?
 WIRES: Nanomedicine and Nanobiotechnology, Volume 2, 1-12, 2010.

 Kuiken, T. International Viewpoint and News, Nano in the Arctic.
 Environmental Earth Sciences, in press.